tkhquang/vue-simple-accordion/README.md

 ## Available Options

-All user options or component props if not set (or are `undefined`) will be fallback to these default values:
+All user options or component props if not set (or are `undefined`) will automatically fallback to these default values:

 ###### Default Options
 ```javascript